eads/hhdcpython/LESSON.md

 You might think you want to start at the top, but that's pretty rarely the case.
 The first step, for the moment, is to modify the section at the bottom to give you more useful information about what the heck is actually going on.
 Then you can start editing the `process()` function to crunch the data.

+Go ahead and open the file called process.py via the files tab on Python Anywhere.

-Here's what that code looks like now:
+Here's what that code at the bottom looks like now:

 ```
 if __name__ == '__main__':